 A few things before I show you my samples:

 I am by no means a Viking knit expert, so far I have only dipped my toe in.
 For the sample I skipped the making of a base part.
-This is NOT a tutorial, this is just supposed to show you how different wire knit, Viking knit and netting look.
+This is NOT a tutorial, this is just supposed to show you how differently wire knit, Viking knit and netting look.

 I do knit with a crochet hook.
 I could use knitting needles and end up with the same look, but with a crochet hook I feel I have more control over the wire.
 I call it knitting because the result are not crochet stitches, they are knit stitches.